Your Safety Is Our Top Priority

 What happens in a root canal procedure?

-During a root canal procedure, dentists will begin by numbing the tooth and area surrounding that the tooth is in.
+During a root canal procedure, dentists will begin by numbing the tooth and the area surrounding that the tooth is in.
 Then the dentist will make a small hole in the top of the tooth so that the infected and diseased tissue can be removed through the opening.
 After this the canal is filled and sealed over.

 How long does a root canal take?

 On average, a root canal takes anywhere between 1-2 hours.
-It can be completed start to finish in one dental visit, but sometimes a second appointment is needed to finish the procedure.
+It can be completed from start to finish in one dental visit, but sometimes a second appointment is needed to finish the procedure.
 The amount of time and visits it takes is dependent on the severity, size, and placement of the diseased area.

 Schedule a Dental Exam Today

-If you are experiencing root canal symptoms, make an appointment with one of the dentists at Infinity Dental of Fox Lake determine the best form of treatment.
+If you are experiencing root canal symptoms, make an appointment with one of the dentists at Infinity Dental of Fox Lake to determine the best form of treatment.